 Genes: Segments of DNA that contain instructions for the development of a person’s physical traits and control of the processes in the body.
 They are the basic units of heredity and can be passed down from parent to offspring.

-Induced Abortion: The planned termination of a pregnancy before the fetus can survive outside the uterus.
+Induced abortion: The planned termination of a pregnancy before the fetus can survive outside the uterus.

-Immune System: The system in the body that identifies and protects the body from foreign substances, cells, and tissues by producing a response to eliminate these foreign materials.
+Immune system: The system in the body that identifies and protects the body from foreign substances, cells, and tissues by producing a response to eliminate these foreign materials.

 Miscarriage: Loss of a pregnancy that occurs before 20 weeks of pregnancy.